gistiv/DarkRift2SingleEditorTemplate/README.md

   - Buildscripts (currently only for Windows) that easily let you build and run the server or the client
   - Command line arguments that allow the client to automatically login with a given username
   - `SinglePlayerServer`, a component that lets you run server and client simultaneously in the Unity-Editor
+  - `DebugUtility`, a component that provides a ingame log, a console where you can type commands and the possibility to display values as graph

 ### Dependencies